About-to-be-devoured Dochi doughnuts. Credit: JiaYing Grygiel

 7. Bambu Seattle

-Bambu went through a renovation a couple of years ago and now their menu is heavy on the chè — a Vietnamese dessert drink filled with chunky jelly bits.
-My recommendation: Ask for their roasted milk tea with boba — it might not be posted on the menu anymore, but maybe they’ll make it for you.
+Bambu went through a renovation a few years ago and now its menu is heavy on the chè — a Vietnamese dessert drink filled with chunky jelly bits.
+My recommendation: Ask for their roasted milk tea with boba — depending on which menu you’re looking at it may no longer be posted — but they will probably still make it for you.
 Bambu’s version is the classic drink at its very best.

 And where, you might wonder, does the name SUSU come from?
 Chef Muhammad Fairoz A. Rashed is from Singapore, and “susu” means “milk” in Malay.
 (The business started out as an ice cream stand at farmers markets in 2016.)

-Editor's note: This article was originally published in early 2020 and just updated for 2022.
+Editor’s note: This article was originally published in early 2020 and updated most recently for 2023.